BLOG

-10 Top Health and Safety Procedures
+10 Top Construction Site Health and Safety Procedures

-Now, let’s delve into the ten key health and safety rules every building site should enforce.
+Let’s get straight into the ten key health and safety rules every building site should enforce.

 1. Prioritise Personal Protective Equipment (PPE)

-PPE is the first defence against many construction site hazards.
-PPE includes items such as helmets, gloves, high-visibility clothing, safety boots, and eye protection.
-It is essential that all workers wear appropriate PPE at all times.
 Regular checks should be conducted to ensure PPE is in good condition, and workers must be trained on the correct use and maintenance of their equipment.
 Our online PPE training course offers the ideal solution.

 2. Induct New Workers on Sites